-Steph Gibney provided an update from NHS Supply Chain's Sustainability team, key points included:
+Rosy Bennett provided an update from NHS Supply Chain's Sustainability team, key points included:

 - There are five key sustainability asks that are required from all our suppliers- Carbon Green Plan, Evergreen Assessment, Social Value, NHS England Supplier Roadmap and Carbon Reduction.
 These all support asks of NHSE policy. - A Modern Slavery and Social Value internal risk rating tool has been created in collaboration with Stop the Traffic, this looks at risks associated with e-class codes.
 This will support the category teams with determining the level of intervention that is required at category level.
 High risk categories will require a third-party audit. - The KPIs that suppliers have signed up to as part of the tender will be monitored, the aim is to share visibility of these with customers via contract launch briefs. - An overview of the team's strategy was provided.
-This is built around five core pillars: People, Process, Impact, Stakeholders and Metrics. - Improved customer communications on NHS Supply Chain's approach to sustainability is now available, a quarterly sustainability newsletter and webinar has been introduced.

-- A new website page has been launched, which highlights potential opportunities available, these will focus on reduction/ reuse and repair. - A request for collated information on NHS Supply Chain's Modern Slavery approach was made to support requirements from trust boards.
+This is built around five core pillars: People, Process, Impact, Stakeholders and Metrics. - Improved customer communications on NHS Supply Chain's approach to sustainability is now available, a quarterly sustainability newsletter and webinar has been introduced. - A new website page has been launched, which highlights potential opportunities available, these will focus on reduction/ reuse and repair.

-Hamish Makanji provided an overview of the Creating a Resilient Supply Chain document that was included in the pack, key points included:
+Chris Walker (Head of Risk and Compliance) provided an overview of the Creating a Resilient Supply Chain document that was included in the pack, key points included:

 - The Risk and Compliance team set the frameworks and expectations that the business should follow to manage risk.
 One single business continuity plan does not exist; however we are regularly asked to have better visibility of this from trusts. - Customers have advised they would like to see more detail of what NHS Supply Chain is doing to minimise disruptions occurring and how they are managed if they do.
-In response a booklet has been developed which will be shared on our website in the coming weeks. - There are three key frameworks within the pack which support different types of disruptions, however they are closely linked; Resilience, Business Continuity and IT Disaster recovery. - Feedback received from customers suggests that it would be useful to have more information in the pack on our approach to cyber security, how we communicate with the wider system in the event of a major disruption and what is required from trusts to support NHS Supply Chain in the event of a disruption.
+In response a booklet has been developed which will be shared on our website in the coming weeks. - There are three key frameworks within the pack which support different types of disruptions, however they are closely linked; Resilience, Business Continuity and IT Disaster recovery. - Case studies to bring the plan to life have been included. - Feedback received from customers suggests that it would be useful to have more information in the pack on our approach to cyber security, how we communicate with the wider system in the event of a major disruption and what is required from trusts to support NHS Supply Chain in the event of a disruption.
 This will be considered and where possible implemented in the pack before being shared wider.